 - Maiti P et al. .
 Int J Alz Dis.
 2017 Apr 16.
-Vol 2017(Art ID 4164872): 13 pgs.
-DOI: 10.1155/2017/4164872. -Longvida showed greater permeability compared unformulated 95% curcumin and significantly decreased A𝛽-induced reactive oxygen species (ROS) production, phosphorylated tau, and prevented apoptotic death at lower doses.
-These conclusions are supported by a previous pK study on Longvida and preclinical studies which showed enhanced bioavailability and permeability of Longvida compared to unformulated 95% curcumin extract, its benefits on neuroinflammation, ability to cross BBB and other tissues in the body in free form.
+Vol 2017(Art ID 4164872): 13 pgs. doi: 10.1155/2017/4164872. -Longvida showed greater permeability when compared to unformulated 95% curcumin and significantly decreased A𝛽-induced reactive oxygen species (ROS) production, phosphorylated tau, and prevented apoptotic (cell) death at lower doses.
+These conclusions are supported by a previous pK study on Longvida and preclinical studies which showed enhanced bioavailability and permeability of Longvida compared to unformulated 95% curcumin extract, its benefits on neuroinflammation, and the ability to cross the BBB and other tissues in the body in the free form.
 This study showed additional evidence that Longvida has neuroprotective effects and might be more effective in controlling A𝛽42-exposed neuronal death, relative to 95% curcumin extract.

 - Liu W et al. University of Rhode Island.
 Neurochem Int.
-29 Sep 2016.
+2016 Sep 29.
 100: 164-177. - As part of a strategy to help guide the selection and evaluation of medicinal plant candidates for their neuroprotective potential, researchers at the University of Rhode Island developed a Neuroprotective Potential Algorithm (NPA) by evaluating twenty-three standardized and chemically characterized Ayurvedic medicinal plant extracts in a panel of bioassays targeting oxidative stress, carbonyl stress, protein glycation, amyloid beta (Aβ) fibrillation, acetylcholinesterase (AChE) inhibition, and neuroinflammation.
-Curcuma longa reported NPA> 60 supporting its neuroprotective effect.
+Curcuma longa reported an NPA> 60 supporting its neuroprotective effects.

 - Eidenberger T et al. Investigation of the lymphatic transport of solid-lipid curcumin particles (Longvida®) in comparison to curcumin extract in rats.
 University of Applied Sciences, Upper Austria.
 Poster in 252nd ACS National Meeting: Philadelphia, PA.
 2016 Aug.
 P55. - Longvida® enters the lymphatic system via chylomicrons; from lymphatic circulation, free curcumin is released into systemic circulation.
-Five times higher relative bioavailability of free curcumin in plasma and10-fold higher concentrations of free curcumin in lymph after administration of Longvida® when compared to the standard curcumin, further confirms lymphatic transport.
+Five times higher relative bioavailability of free curcumin in plasma and 10-fold higher concentrations of free curcumin in the lymph were detected after administration of Longvida® when compared to the standard curcumin; further confirming lymphatic transport.

 - Absorption of curcumin into lymph and plasma using an enhanced solid-lipid dose delivery form in rats.
 2014.
 Unpublished. - It is well known that curcumin undergoes extensive first-pass metabolism yielding high amounts of curcumin-glucuronide in the blood after oral administration.
 The plasma and the lymphatic concentrations of curcumin are about 5-fold and 10-fold higher after administration of Longvida when compared to the standard curcumin suspension, respectively.
 The high amount of curcumin found in the lymphatic fluid after treatment with Longvida serves as explanation for its increased bioavailability when compared to the standard curcumin suspension.

 - Longvida effectively modulates the development of reovirus 1/L-induced ARDS in both a prophylactic and therapeutic model.
 Stony Brook University.
 2014.
-Unpublished. - Reovirus 1/L-ARDS mice after treatment with Longvida beginning on day 7 post-inoculation, a significant reduction in the development of fibrotic lesions was observed.
+Unpublished. - After treatment with Longvida, beginning on day seven post-inoculation, reovirus 1/L-ARDS mice exhibited a significant reduction in the development of fibrotic lesions.

 - Ma et al. J Biol Chem.
 2013 Feb 8.
-288(6): 4056-65.
-DOI: 10.1074/jbc.M112.393751 - This National Institutes of Health (NIH) and Veterans Administration (VA) -funded research at UCLA published in this premier journal is believed to be one of the first to show a nutritional intervention can remove the highly toxic type of soluble tau in live models, which directly led to memory improvement.
+288(6): 4056-65. doi: 10.1074/jbc.M112.393751 - This National Institutes of Health (NIH) and Veterans Administration (VA) funded research at UCLA published in a premier journal, is believed to be one of the first to show a nutritional intervention can remove a highly toxic type of soluble tau in live models, which directly led to memory improvement.
 Also believed to be the first paper to show a substance can reduce the creation of new tau by modulation of the creation of ‘sticky’ or phosphorylated tau by heat shock protein in vivo.
 In this study, therapeutic brain levels of free curcumin were also detected after chronic low-dose Longvida dosing.

 - Dadhaniya et al. Food Chem Toxicol.
 2011 Aug.
 49(8): 1834-42. - This study is one of the few published long-term dosing trials looking at the safety of enhanced forms of curcumin.
-As one part of the Longvida® GRAS Determination by an independent panel of scientic experts, this study found that Longvida dosing at ~100x the human equivalent dose for 90 days led to no abnormalities or safety issues.
+As one part of the Longvida® GRAS determination by an independent panel of scientific experts, this study found that Longvida dosing at ~100x the human equivalent dose for 90-days led to no abnormalities or safety issues.

 - Improved expression of glial-fibrillar acid protein (GFAP) in transgenic mice after dosing of curcumin (Longvida®).
 National University of Singapore, 2011.
-Unpublished. - Early data from this ongoing study funded by the Singapore government showed improvement in brain cell health marker glial-fibrillar acidic protein (GFAP) after 1 week of feeding Longvida in p25 mice, which are bred to exhibit chronic neuroinflammation and tau abnormality.
-GFAP is the key marker for gliosis occurring as a result of brain damage, head trauma, inflammation and neurodegeneration.
+Unpublished. - Early data from this ongoing study funded by the Singapore government showed improvement in the brain cell health marker, glial-fibrillar acidic protein (GFAP), after 1 week of feeding Longvida in p25 mice, which are bred to exhibit chronic neuroinflammation and tau abnormalities.
+GFAP is the key marker for gliosis occurring as a result of brain damage, head trauma, inflammation, and neurodegeneration.

 - Frautschy SA et al. 39th Annual Meeting of the Society of Neuroscience.
 Chicago, IL.
-October 2009. - This study, also NIH and VA funded, found a synergy existed when DHA and Longvida were taken in combination.
-UCLA authors wrote: “While DHA alone is very effective in vitro and with early interventions in vivo, effective late stage cocktail interventions in AD model mice with significant pre-existing pathology, neuron loss and cognitive deficits are clearly dependent on the inclusion of the bioavailable lipidated curcumin.”
+2009 Oct.
+Poster Presentation. - This study, NIH and VA funded, found a synergy existed when DHA and Longvida were taken in combination.
+UCLA authors wrote: “While DHA alone is very effective in vitro and with early interventions in vivo, effective late stage cocktail interventions in AD model mice with significant pre-existing pathology, neuron loss, and cognitive deficits are clearly dependent on the inclusion of the bioavailable lipidated curcumin.”

 - Frautschy SA et al. 39th Annual Meeting of the Society of Neuroscience.
 Chicago, IL.
-October 2009. - Based on NIH funding, UCLA neuroscientists found that Longvida exhibited the best absorption after comparing different formulations including the use of lipids, antioxidants, nanoparticles and cyclodextrins.
+2009 Oct.
+Poster Presentation. - Based on NIH funding, UCLA neuroscientists found that Longvida exhibited the best absorption after comparing different formulations including the use of lipids, antioxidants, nanoparticles, and cyclodextrins.
 Low-dose Longvida prevented the loss of hippocampal synaptoshysin, suggesting a role for Longvida in neurogenesis, the creation of new brain cells.
 This study established blood compartments other than plasma that are better indicators of tissue levels of free curcumin after Longvida dosing.

 - Chronic neuroinflammation, progressive neurodegeneration, cognitive decline.
 University of Western Sydney, Ongoing.